brianwilliams42/dwrbattlesim/README.md

 - Physical attacks have a 1/32 chance to become critical hits dealing 50–100% of attack power and adding 40 frames.
 - When the hero's attack is less than the monster's defense + 2, normal attack damage is replaced with a 50% chance of dealing 0 or 1 damage.
 - Monsters may flee at the start of their turn if the hero's strength is at least twice the monster's attack (25% chance), ending the battle early with a 45-frame message and no experience.
-- Enemies have a configurable chance to dodge attacks (default 2/64).
+- Enemies have a configurable chance to dodge attacks.
 - Tracks total battle time in frames (60 frames = 1 second) using default action timings:
   - Hero attack: 120 frames
   - Hero spell: 180 frames